fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 This report was later published in [Springer's Multimedia Tools and Applications](https://link.springer.com/article/10.1007/s11042-019-08453-9).

+The free version of the paper is [available here](https://drive.google.com/file/d/1PyRUgSXqpl_OvJkWrR4HCWLDaEexzWd9/view).

 ## Results from experiments

 Raw data generated from the experiments executed for the report are available